Fair Diffusion: Instructing Text-to-Image Generation Models on Fairness: Fair Diffusion

+Fig.~\ref{fig:deployment} illustrates how \textsc{Fair Diffusion} can be applied after deployment.
+As shown in Fig.~\ref{fig:teaser} and discussed later, the default image generation with SD of ``firefighters'' suffers from gender and ethnic biases.
+With \textsc{Fair Diffusion}, a user provides fair instructions to the model at inference without touching the input prompt.
+In turn, fair guidance aligns the output with users' fairness notions, e.g., more diverse ``firefighters''.
+Here, a lookup table serves as means to identify text prompts requiring fair guidance.
+It contains user-designed instructions to promote the fair generation of images.
+This way, \textsc{Fair Diffusion} could be automatized and integrated into APIs.
+We show further background and full details in the Methods section.

-\subsection{Fairness for Diffusion Models}
+\subsubsection{Fairness for Diffusion Models}

-Before we propose instructing DMs on fairness, let us discuss the subsequently used definition of fairness.
-Fairness has always been a challenging concept to define \cite{verma18explained,mehrabi21surveybias}.
-Definitions of fairness and bias are, like many ethical concepts, always controversial, and a variety of definitions have been proposed \cite{binns17fairphilos,verma18explained,mehrabi21surveybias,Hutchinson19history}.
+As said before, fairness has always been a challenging concept to define \cite{verma18explained,mehrabi21surveybias}.
+Definitions of fairness and bias are, like many ethical concepts, always controversial, and a variety of definitions exist \cite{binns17fairphilos,verma18explained,mehrabi21surveybias,Hutchinson19history}.
 Roughly, fairness can be summarized as the absence of any tendency in favor of a person due to some attribute.
 However, fairness is inherently subjective and suffers from incompleteness.
 In general, only in very specific and constrained situations, it is possible to satisfy multiple of these fairness notions.
 In turn, a universal definition is not available \cite{mehrabi21surveybias,fairness_dignum,culture15fairness, culture22fairness}.
-We define fairness for \textsc{Fair Diffusion}, in line with closely related work on fairness \cite{xu18fairgan}, as algorithmic fairness for a dataset and model. \paragraph{Definition 1} (Dataset Fairness).
-Given a dataset $\mathcal{D}$, dataset fairness or statistical parity is defined as
+We define fairness for \textsc{Fair Diffusion}, in line with closely related work on fairness \cite{xu18fairgan}, as algorithmic fairness for a dataset and model. \paragraph{Definition 1} Given a (synthetic) dataset $\mathcal{D}$, fairness or statistical parity is defined as